 Child Support Issues: Letter Templates

-The Child Maintenance and Enforcement Commission is the governing organisation for all matter relating to child support (known until recently as the CSA).
+The Child Maintenance Service (CMS) is the governing organisation for all matters relating to child support (which replaced the former Child Support Agency).
 The rules are set to change slightly but child support itself is around to stay and there will always be a need for an organisation to regulate and administer payment collections.
 With that in mind we have produced a series of letter templates to accompany our guide to child support.
 The letters are self explanatory, just fill in your own details.
 The letter templates are as follows:

 1. Denying or questioning paternity of a child